 January 2024

-Below is the link to the PDF outline to the lesson on Revelation chapter one, the prologue, presented to the North Penn Church of Christ on January 28, 2024.
+This is the second lesson continuing the introduction to the book of Revelation as presented to the North Penn Church of Christ on 1/21/24.

 New Under the Sun